What is Test Case: Examples With Best Practices

 It is always preferred to follow best practices in writing test cases to avoid challenges or limitations in the test process.

-To write good testing cases, specific considerations should be known by the testers and developers.
-You can follow below mentioned best practices to write testing cases.
+To write good testing cases, testers and developers should be aware of specific considerations.
+You can follow the above-mentioned best practices when writing testing cases.

 • Always try to reuse the testing case and maintain it whenever possible.
 It will save time and cost in testing software applications.